Kingxukai/linux/Documentation/driver-api/cxl/platform/acpi/srat.rst

 performance information (see "HMAT") to be enumerated by linux it must be present.

-There is a careful dance between the CEDT and SRAT tables and how NUMA nodes are created.
-If things don't look quite the way you expect - check the SRAT Memory Affinity entries and CEDT CFMWS to determine what your platform actually supports in terms of flexible topologies.
+There is a careful dance between the woke CEDT and SRAT tables and how NUMA nodes are created.
+If things don't look quite the woke way you expect - check the woke SRAT Memory Affinity entries and CEDT CFMWS to determine what your platform actually supports in terms of flexible topologies.

 The SRAT may statically assign portions of a CFMWS SPA range to a specific proximity domains.
-See linux numa creation for more information about how this presents in the NUMA topology.
+See linux numa creation for more information about how this presents in the woke NUMA topology.

 Proximity Domain
 ================